-- A direct disclosure by the person concerned. - A complaint or expression of concern by a staff member, a volunteer, another centre user, a carer or caregiver, a member of the public, or relative. - An observation of the behaviour of the person at risk.
+- 1. A direct disclosure by the person concerned. - 2.
+A complaint or expression of concern by a staff member, a volunteer, another center user, a carer or caregiver, a member of the public, or relative. - 3.
+An observation of the behavior of the person at risk.